mIRC-Scripters/mirckb/docs/source/intermediate/matching_tools.rst

 Nested $regsubex calls are possible, but caution must be taken with markers.

-First of all, if you use the /g modifier in either the outer or the inner $regsubex call and you need to use the different backreferences made in either of them, you must give a name to either one or both of them, otherwise, the call of the inner $regsubex will overwrite the backreferences of the outer $regsubex (if you don’t use a name, mIRC use a default name, which would be the same here).
+First of all, if you use the /g modifier in either the outer or the inner $regsubex call and you need to use the different backreferences made in either of them, you must give a name to either one or both of them, otherwise, the call of the inner $regsubex will overwrite the backreferences of the outer $regsubex (if you don't use a name, mIRC use a default name, which would be the same here).

 When mIRC replaces the markers, it will do so on the whole subtext parameter, consider: